 One key reason vendor management breaks down is that it isn’t fully connected to the realities of day-to-day purchasing—and that disconnect shows up as fragmented purchasing channels, limited visibility into spend, and inconsistent adherence to preferred vendors and contracts.

 Fragmented purchasing is a common challenge across organizations.
-Employees buy from a wide range of sources: local vendors, niche online retailers, consumer buying solutions, and long-tail suppliers not covered by centralized vendor contracts.
-Each channel may make sense in isolation, but collectively they erode vendor management.
+Employees buy from a wide range of sources, including local vendors, niche online retailers, consumer buying solutions, and long-tail suppliers not covered by centralized vendor contracts.
+Each channel may make sense in isolation, but collectively, they erode vendor management.

 For example, a facilities team might source maintenance supplies from a local supplier they trust while an operations team orders similar items from an online retailer.
 Meanwhile, a remote office uses a different supplier entirely.
 Procurement may have negotiated preferred vendors, but if employees aren’t required—or enabled—to use them, spend quickly disperses.

-This fragmentation makes it difficult to enforce standards, aggregate volume, or even know which vendors are active across the organization.
-Vendor management becomes reactive, chasing after decisions that have already been made.
+This fragmentation makes it difficult to enforce standards, aggregate volume, or even know which vendors are active across your organization.
+Vendor management becomes reactive, forcing teams to chase decisions after they’ve already been made.

 When purchasing happens across disconnected systems, visibility suffers.
 Procurement teams may see spend at a high level but lack detail into which vendors are being used, by whom, and for what.
 This opacity undermines nearly every aspect of vendor management.